Sign In Register

 Is Deer a Good Place to Live?

-Based on current data, Deer receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
-Key strengths include low unemployment.
-Areas to be aware of include below-average incomes, long commute times.
+Based on current data, Deer receives an overall livability score of 2.3 out of 5.0, earning a grade of C. Key strengths include low unemployment, low crime rates, abundant sunshine, a low poverty rate.
+Areas to be aware of include below-average incomes.
 Deer has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs

 The median household income in Deer is $44,208, 41% below the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-10.9% of residents live in poverty, near the national average of 12.4%.
-Workers commute an average of 35 minutes, longer than the typical American commute of 28 minutes.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.

 Education